Glasgow graduation ceremonies

-The ceremony starts promptly at 11am or 3:15pm.
 The MC welcomes everyone to the Ceremony and informs you of some house rules after which he/she invites you to stand while members of University staff, Court, Senate, Honorary Graduand(s) and senior officers of the university enter in procession to take their seats on stage.

 A senior member of university Executive (normally the Chancellor or Chair of Court) then opens the Ceremony.
 At most ceremonies at least one Honorary Award is conferred on someone of public interest.
 You will be taken out of your seat by row, in order of the graduation programme and led to the Stage.
 The graduands walk across the stage to be ‘capped’ and receive their award from a member of the Registry before returning to their seats.